Heritability of autism: Twin studies

 A British twin sample was reexamined in 1995 and a 60% concordance was found for autism in MZ twins vs. 0% concordance for DZ.
 It also found 92% concordance for a broader spectrum in MZ vs. 10% for DZ.
 The study concluded that "obstetric hazards usually appear to be consequences of genetically influenced abnormal development, rather than independent aetiological factors."

 A 1999 study looked at social cognitive skills in the general-population of children and adolescents.
 It found "poorer social cognition in males", and a heritability of 0.68 with higher genetic influence in younger twins.

 In 2000, a study looked at reciprocal social behavior in general-population identical twins.
 It found a concordance of 73% for MZ, i.e. "highly heritable", and 37% for DZ pairs.

 A 2004 study looked at 16 MZ twins and found a concordance of 43.75% for "strictly defined autism".
 Neuroanatomical differences (discordant cerebellar white and grey matter volumes) between discordant twins were found.
 The abstract notes that in previous studies 75% of the non-autistic twins displayed the broader phenotype.

 Another 2004 study examined whether the characteristic symptoms of autism (impaired social interaction, communication deficits, and repetitive behaviors) show decreased variance of symptoms among monozygotic twins compared to siblings in a sample of 16 families.
 The study demonstrated significant aggregation of symptoms in twins.
 It also concluded that "the levels of clinical features seen in autism may be a result of mainly independent genetic traits."

 An English twin study in 2006 found high heritability for autistic traits in a large group of 3,400 pairs of twins.

 One critic of the pre-2006 twin studies said that they were too small and their results can be plausibly explained on non-genetic grounds.

+In a 2015 meta-analysis of previously conducted twin studies, the authors found that genetics play a substantial role in the development of autism, contributing between 64% to 91% to the chances of developing autism.

+In a 2024 study of twins conducted by Martini et al., findings suggests that genetic factors have a greater influence on the stability of autistic traits compared to environmental factors.